segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 The **Set Configuration Fields** mapping is required for data to be sent downstream because it sets configuration to Measurement ID and establishes data flow using the `config` command.
 If you have no enabled mappings other than **Set Configuration Fields**, the GA4 destination does not send events downstream.

-### Duplicate `page_view`s in GA4
+### Duplicate `page_view` events in GA4

-If you are sending multiple `config` commands that your Google Tag has to account for, you may see duplicate `page_view`s in your Analytics workspace.
+If you are sending multiple `config` commands that your Google Tag has to account for, you may see duplicate `page_view` events in your Analytics workspace.
 If this is the case, please refer to Google's documentation on [Ignoring duplicate instances of on-page configuration](https://support.google.com/analytics/answer/9973999?hl=en#:~:text=as%20described%20below.-,Ignore%20duplicate%20instances%20of%20on%2Dpage%20configuration,Click%20Save.,-Give%20feedback%20about){:target="_blank"}.

 ### Manually send `page_view` events